BTCPrivate/BitcoinPrivate-legacy/fork-instructions.md

-# Instructions to set up a BitcoinPrivate full-node
+# Instructions to set up a BitcoinPrivate full-node to Mine the Fork
 Linux ONLY, 500GB+ recommended

+*You will not receive a mining reward if you choose to help mine the fork*

 **Bitcoin Private**